The best SIM only deals in September 2018

 And which provider offers the best network coverage in your area

 As we’ve already mentioned, it’s crucial to check coverage in your area before signing up with a new mobile provider.
-It’s easy to do as each provider has a tool on their website where you’ll just need to enter your postcode to see the level of 2G, 3G and 4G coverage, both indoors and outdoors.
+Each provider has a tool on their website where you’ll just need to enter your postcode to be shown the level of 2G, 3G and 4G coverage where you live, both indoors and outdoors.
 In addition to your home address, check the local area and anywhere you travel regularly for business or pleasure.

 What will I need?